magneticio/vamp.io/content/documentation/using-vamp/events.md

 ---
-title: Metrics & Events
+title: Events
 weight: 60
 menu:
   main:
     parent: using-vamp
 ---
-# Metrics & Events
+# Events

-Vamp collects metrics and events on all running services.
+Vamp collects events on all running services.
 Interaction with the API also creates events, like updating blueprints or deleting a deployment.
 Furthermore, Vamp allows third party applications to create events and trigger Vamp actions.

-All metrics and events are stored and retrieved using the Event API that is part of Vamp.
+All events are stored and retrieved using the Event API that is part of Vamp.
 Here is a JSON example of a "deployment create" event.

 ```JSON
 {